Red king crab. Credit: NOAA Fisheries

 Fishing Rate

-The Pribilof Islands and Bristol Bay stocks are closed to fishing.
+The Pribilof Islands stock is closed to fishing.
 None of the stocks are subject to overfishing.

 Habitat impacts from crab pots are minor because fishing occurs in areas of soft sediment, such as silt and mud, which are unlikely to be damaged by fishing gear.